Address: 135 W. 31st St. (between 6th & 7th Aves.)

-St. Anthony of Padua Devotion: Tues after all Masses, starting at 8am
+St. Anthony Devotions: Tuesdays after all Masses, starting at 8am

-Sacred Heart Devotion: First Friday after 12:15pm and 5:30pm Masses
+Sacred Heart Devotions: First Fridays after the 12:15pm and 5:30pm Masses

 Post-Church Activity: Walked all the way down to Chelsea Piers, had beers and burgers at the Brewery, stared at the IAC building